-In addition, insurance products may also have different payment schedules depending on the nature of the product, and the timing of the payments is likely to differ from that of the advisory options offered by MWM.
-This timing difference has the potential to create a conflict of interest since some financial professionals may have the incentive to recommend a product that pays commissions now, over an advisory product that pays commissions over a relatively longer period.
+• Commissions: Although MWM and its investment adviser representatives owe you a fiduciary duty, it should be noted that the receipt of a commission provides a variety of incentives for our affiliate and our shared financial professionals to recommend these products.
+For example, your financial professional will earn a larger commission the more assets are invested in an annuity, therefore they are economically incentivized to recommend that you purchased an annuity over placing those assets in a brokerage or advisory account, which may provide lower total compensation.
+Our financial professional could also be incentivized to recommend a product that pays a commission now, versus an advisory product that pays fees over a longer period of time.
 As an example, all other variables held equal, a 5% commission paid by an insurance company upon sale of a \$100,000 annuity product, may be more attractive to a financial professional than a one percent (1%) advisory fee charged on a \$100,000 account paid over a period of five (5) years, despite the overall pre-tax compensation paid to the financial professional being equal.
+Note that some products pay a higher street or bonus commission than others, increasing this incentive and creating an economic incentive to favor higher fee-paying products.